without Internet Explorer,

 That's right ladies and gentlemen, Metallica successfully released a whole album where after the first 5 tracks, you have nothing but pure crap.
 Instead of naming this album "Reload" they should have named it "Prematurely blowing your Load", and swapped the album cover from the first Load to underscore the fact.
 But you know what, it's all fine and dandy because Metallica is back on tour now and we can all go and see them play live and hopefully they'll play some of their older stuff.
 After all, touring is the only thing Metallica cares about now, as evident to their complete refusal to get the job done in the studio.
 Maybe next time they'll stop fucking around and go the whole 9 yards and just do farewell tours the way Barbara Streisand does.

-In conclusion, as was the case with "Load" this album represents the 2nd step down into the depths of irrelevance.
+As was the case with "Load" this album represents the 2nd step down into the depths of irrelevance.
 It has some moments, but they represent a total time length of 26 minutes out of nearly an hour and 1/2 worth of music.
 Between these two albums we have 9 tracks equaling roughly 50 minutes of music, about the average time length of Metallica's early releases.
 If I had been managing Metallica at this point of their career, I would have combined the 9 decent tracks between these two piles of excrement into one album, dropped the utterly stupid cover arts, and the album titles.
 For the new album cover I'd use the goofy picture of the band in Pimp outfits and smoking cigars from the back of the first Load, and the new title would be taken from the song "Better than You", both the cover and the title would be symbolic of the arrogance this band has carried with them throughout their career.
 Then I'd write a review for it here, and it would score a 72, and still be described as a step down from the Black Album.
 Think it's a good idea?
 I did it 6 years ago as my first ever CD rip attempt, I accomplished the cover by taping the back picture of the Load album to a piece of printer paper and doodling the new track list on the back in pen.
 Suffice to say, I listen to it on occasion, and it's alot less painful than listening to what was originally released.